 SubmersibleHuman is regularly scheduled to crew aboard DiveQuest, giving previous students a chance to dive with their previous instructor, and divers to hang out with their buddy.
 This also occurs with local shore dives and other local dive companies.

 International Dive & Snorkel Travel

-On average, 4 overseas trips, and 2 national trips are planned each year, with a range of trips for snorkellers, novice divers and more experienced divers to enjoy a holiday joining a group of like minded travellers, without needing to ‘mind the details’ too much, with SubmersibleHuman tidying up the details & schedules.
+On average, 4three to four overseas trips, and two national trips are planned each year, with a range of trips for snorkellers, novice divers and more experienced divers to enjoy a holiday joining a group of like minded travellers, without needing to ‘mind the details’ too much, with SubmersibleHuman tidying up the details & schedules.

-This year, in 2018, Di celebrates 21 years as a PADI Professional – Divemaster & Instructor.
+In 2018, Di celebrated 22 years as a PADI Professional – Divemaster & Instructor.
 As a tribute to her original Course Director, a ‘Thank-you’ video was created: